carlahauu/Cosmic-Daily/README.md

 ## What's next for Cosmic Daily
 1. I will be adding a landing page for this site.
-2. I will be deploying it soon through Netlify.
-3. I will add more features to provide users with more opportunities to learn.
+2. I will add more features to provide users with more opportunities to learn.